How to defend your trademark

 Why would someone oppose your trademark application?

-The #1 reason a third party would oppose your trademark application is because they believe your mark is too close to theirs.
-Likelihood of confusion is the most common ground for opposing trademark applications.
+One of the top reasons why a third party would file a trademark opposition against your application is because they believe your mark is too close to theirs.
+Likelihood of confusion is the most common ground for trademark oppositions.
 In such a case, the burden falls on the opposer to show:

 - similarities between the respective marks, and

 - first use of the mark in commerce, known as priority.

 Oppositions may also be filed on other grounds, such as the mark is merely descriptive.